 Encryption at rest

 Microsoft uses encryption technology to protect customer data while at rest in an environment's SQL Server database and Azure Storage.

-All instances use Microsoft SQL Server Transparent Data Encryption (TDE) and Azure Storage encryption to perform real-time encryption of data when written to the disk at rest.
+All instances utilize Microsoft SQL Server Transparent Data Encryption (TDE) and Azure Storage encryption to perform real-time encryption of data when written to the disk at rest.

 Finance and operations apps use server-side encryption using service-managed keys.
 All key management aspects such as key issuance, rotation, and backup are handled by Microsoft.

 In addition to the default encryption at rest provided above, you can use the encryption API available in the Global X++ class.
 The methods Global::editEncryptedField() and Global::editEncryptedStringField() use the environment-specific data encryption certificate to perform data encryption and decryption.
 You can use these methods as an additional layer of protection beyond the default encryption at rest technology used for data storage.

 Connections established between customers and Microsoft datacenters are encrypted, and all public endpoints are secured using industry-standard Transport Layer Security (TLS) 1.2.
 TLS effectively establishes a security-enhanced browser-to-server connection to help ensure data confidentiality and integrity between desktops and datacenters.

 Supported TLS versions

 Finance and operations apps support TLS 1.2 only.
 Earlier TLS versions, 1.0 and 1.1, are not supported.